ivanpmartell/LittleWarGameClient/README.md

 ## Important

-If updating from versions below 0.6.0:
+If updating from versions below 0.6.3:

-Versions 0.6.0+ are not compatible with previous versions.
-Extract to an empty folder.
-Do not simply replace files with updated files.
+Versions 0.6.3+ are not compatible with previous versions.
+The libraries required to run the program have been updated and a full update is needed.
+Download the complete package from below, and replace your previous files with the updated files.
+Do not use update_64/86.zip file to update.
-Unfortunately this means that saved data from previous version cannot be carried over.
-Make sure to backup your data, e.g. downloaded replays
+The data and settings folder can be kept so as to not lose any of your previous configurations, e.g. downloaded replays or login cookies.

 ## Download

 Grab the `lwg_clientx64.zip` file from the latest release.
 Click [here](https://github.com/ivanpmartell/LittleWarGameClient/releases/latest) for easier access to the download.

+## Settings

+Settings for the client can be set and altered through the ```settings/{profile_name}.ini``` file.
+If the settings are changed in-game, these changes will be reflected on the ini file and viceversa.

 ## Profiles